Frequently Asked Questions

 1) Do I need to give you a deposit to secure your services?

-2) How do I receive the photos or videos after the shoot?
+2) How do I receive the photos after the shoot?

 3) How many people will receive the private link to access my hi res photos?